joseangelcrn/cocker-drive/README.md

   - FileBinManager: Refering to bin part of files (Uploading, deleting, etc..).
   - FileDataManager: Refering to storaged data on database about file information (Extension, created_at, real_name, hash_name,etc..).

-Those changes will produce an improving of code reading and comprehension
+Those changes will produce an improving of code reading and comprehension.

++ Tests for correct working of application.
+(Working on this, right now !)